truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 The eye, ear, nose, tongue, body, and mind are impermanent ..."

 <!--pg-->
-### N 35.170 Desire and Greed for the Impermanent Interior *Ajjhattaaniccachandarāgasutta*
+### SN 35.170 Desire and Greed for the Impermanent Interior *Ajjhattaaniccachandarāgasutta*

 "Mendicants, you should give up desire and greed for what is impermanent.
 And what is impermanent?